camicroscope/GSOC/README.md

 **Overview:**

 This project would involve extending the existing machine learning intergrations beyond marking up images, and allow users to fetch regions of interest from a given slide automatically.
 This would allow for users and scientists to train other models for tasks such as synthetic data generation.
+Sprcifically, this task would involve letting a user run a model on an image and download sections of the image based on model output.

 **Current Status:** Currently, caMicroscope supports uses of multiple types of models for markup, implemented with TensorFlow-JS.
+Likewise, download of areas in an image given a bounding box is also supported.

 **Required Skills:** Javascript, TensorFlow-JS (recommended)

-**Code Challenge:** Using a machine learning toolkit of your choice, create a tool which returns positions in pixels of areas depicting something (e.g. faces).
+**Code Challenge:** Using a machine learning toolkit of your choice, create a tool which returns positions in pixels corresponding to bounding boxes of a given object in the image.
+For example, given an image with both cats and dogs, return bounding boxes for only cats.

 **Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License